Break-Through-Tech/Chewy-1A-spot-the-bot-detecting-ai-generated-text/Challenge-Project-Overview.md

 Reproducibility: a clean, well-documented Colab notebook and public GitHub repo the team can share on LinkedIn, with a short final report covering method, results, and limitations (including dataset drift — see stretch/notes).
 - Real-world demo (the capstone): a working, publicly viewable web app — a Streamlit frontend calling a lightweight API that serves the trained model — where anyone can paste text and get a "human vs. AI" prediction with a confidence score.
 Deployed free on Streamlit Community Cloud or Hugging Face Spaces, this is the piece that makes the project feel like a real product and showcases end-to-end ML skills (serving + frontend) on the students' portfolios.

+### Stretch Goals
+- Adversarial generation: use a small/open LLM to generate the paraphrased "humanized" test cases automatically, rather than hand-crafting them.
+- Dataset-drift test: HC3 was built on an early-2023 model (GPT-3.5).
+Collect a small modern sample and test whether the detector still works — a great lesson in why detectors go stale.
+Bias/fairness check: measure whether the detector performs unevenly across HC3's domains (medical, legal, finance), tying into the course's bias-mitigation module.
+- Pretrained embeddings: swap TF-IDF for transformer sentence-embeddings and quantify the lift.
+- Make the demo interactive/explainable: in the deployed app, let users paraphrase text and watch the prediction flip in real time, or highlight which words pushed the model toward "AI" vs. "human" — turning the robustness finding into something a viewer can actually feel.

 ### Project Milestones

 Use these milestones to guide your work.
 Your team will create a **GitHub Projects board** to track tasks within each milestone.